“Lay up your treasures in heaven where there is no depreciation.” —Unknown

-This was long before television channels like HGTV could convince you that you could be a real estate mogul.
+This was long before television channels like HGTV could convince everyone they could be a real estate mogul.

-been suckered into purchased a course on real estate investing by Russ Whitney, and it was going to be easy peasy to make my riches off of real estate.
+been suckered into purchased a course on real estate investing by Russ Whitney, and it was supposed to be easy peasy to make my riches off of real estate.

-I did my taxes and got this pleasant surprise when I found out that I could reduce the income using depreciation.
-Lower taxes FTW!
+I did my taxes and got this pleasant surprise when I found out I could reduce the income using depreciation.

 Depreciation and Real Estate

-For residential real estate—the building, not the land—the life expectancy is 27.5 years.
-Land never gets depreciated because it can’t be used up (excepting mines, quarries, and similar property, but that’s beyond the scope of this article).
+For residential real estate—the building, not the land—the life expectancy was 27.5 years.
+Land never gets depreciated because it can’t be used up (except mines, quarries, and similar property, but that’s beyond the scope right now).

-This means that for every year that you have a rental property, you get to take 1/27.5th of your basis in the property as a deduction against the income on that property.
+This means for every year you have a rental property, you get to take 1/27.5th (around 3.63%) of your basis in the property as a deduction against the income on the property.

-It’s depreciation which generally allows you to be cash flow positive on a property yet report a tax loss.
-Here’s an example.
+This depreciation, which generally allows you to be cash flow positive on a property, may help you actually report a tax loss.

 Simple Real Estate Depreciation Example